 Illness or accidents requiring medical services and hospitalization can cost many thousands of dollars.
 Creighton University requires all registered students who are not permanent U.S. residents or U.S. citizens to carry the health and accident insurance plan offered on a group basis to Creighton students.
 (See Tuition and Fees (p.
-60)) for a single student.
+32)) for a single student.
 The insurance covers expenses arising from both accident and sickness, whether sustained at the University or elsewhere, during the entire policy term.
 The policy has few limitations, but these should be noted carefully.
 Creighton has set this requirement in line with the majority of other universities in the United States to relieve parents or students of the financial strain that normally accompanies unanticipated medical expenses.

 If a student is sponsored by any agency that provides its students with health and accident insurance, Creighton insurance may not be required.
 Evidence of this coverage must be submitted to Student Health Service in order to qualify for a Creighton insurance waiver (See University Health Insurance Requirements (p.
-42)).
+24)).

-Tuition and Fees
+Tuition and Fees Entry-Level Students

-Entry-Level Students

 Students are responsible for full-time tuition for all semesters in which they are enrolled and completing required didactic or clinical course work, including summers.
-No student will be allowed to pay tuition on a per-credit-hour basis without the written permission of the Assistant/Associate Dean for Academic Affairs.
+No student will be allowed to pay tuition on a per-credit-hour basis without the written permission of the Assistant/ Associate Dean for Academic Affairs.1

-Ordinarily tuition and fees and board and room charges are payable in advance for an entire semester or summer session (see Financial Arrangements).
+Ordinarily tuition and fees and board and room charges are payable in advance for an entire semester or summer session 1 (see Financial Arrangements).
 All rates are subject to change without notice.

-For 2015-2016 Academic Year
+For 2016-2017 Academic Year

-Application for admission fee (Occupational Therapy and Pharmacy applications only) \$30
+Application for admission fee \$30 (Occupational Therapy applications only)

-Enrollment reservation deposit, non- refundable, payable when admitted to Pharmacy and Health Professions (credited to tuition) 400
+Enrollment reservation deposit, non-refundable, payable when admitted to Pharmacy and Health Professions (credited to tuition)

-Tuition per semester (Entry-level pathway students):
+Tuition per semester2 (Entry-level pathway students):

-Occupational Therapy (eight total semesters) \$16,035
+Occupational Therapy (eight total \$16,436 semesters)

-Occupational Therapy Regis Pathway (eight total semesters) \$15,721
+Occupational Therapy Regis Pathway (eight total semesters)

-Pharmacy (nine total semesters) \$17,034
+Pharmacy (nine total semesters) \$17,460

-Physical Therapy (eight total semesters) \$16,035
+Physical Therapy (eight total semesters) \$16,436

-Student health insurance premium for six months \$1,154
+Student health insurance premium 3 for six months \$1,215

 Hepatitis B vaccination fee

-Vacciation (each) \$91
+Vaccination (each) \$91

 Titer \$33

-First-year Program Fee (one time) \$250
+First-year Program Fee (one time) \$255

 University Fee (per semester)

-Campus Students \$565
+Campus Students \$583

 Technology Fee (per semester)

-Campus Students \$241
+Campus Students \$249

-Distance Students \$806
+Distance Students \$832

-Part-time students: Entry-level students in the School of Pharmacy and Health Professions may register as part-time students only with the written permission of the Assistant/ Associate Dean for Academic Affairs.
+Part-time students: Entry-level students in the School of Pharmacy and Health Professions may register as part-time students only with the written permission of the Assistant/Associate Dean for Academic Affairs.